opendatasoft/slate/source/includes/_dataset_resources.md

 }
 ```

-A new resource is created using the resource object sent in the body, and echos back the object, with its newly generated resource_uid on success.
+A new resource is created using the resource object sent in the body, and echoes back the object, with its newly generated resource_uid on success.

 ### Parameters